ViswanathRajuIndukuri/CNN-RNN-LSTM-HYBRID-DEEP-LEARNING/README.md

 # CNN & RNN-LSTM Hybrid Deep Learning Model

 # Introduction
-In this project, I've developed a hybrid deep learning model combining Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) to predict precipitation One, Two, and Three days in advance.
+In this project, I've developed a hybrid deep learning model combining Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) to predict precipitation whether it will be No Rain, Light Rain, Moderate Rain and Heavy Rain for One, Two, and Three days in advance.
 This advanced model architecture leverages both sequential cloud images and meteorological data to enhance predictive performance.

 # Data Description